StarGate01/chrzwatch-firmware/README.md

    - Added support for the `R_MINI160x80` display type
    - Added documentation
    - Added an explicit dependency to `Adafruit_GFX` port by *Andrew Lindsay*: https://platformio.org/lib/show/2147/Adafruit_GFX, which is a port of https://github.com/adafruit/Adafruit-GFX-Library
+ - The `UnsafeI2C` library (https://platformio.org/lib/show/12500/UnsafeI2C) is a wrapper for the existing Mbed I2C library
+   - Removed threadsafe mutex
  - The `Heartrate3_AFE4404` library (https://platformio.org/lib/show/11099/Heartrate3_AFE4404) is based on the library and example code of `Click_Heartrate3_AFE4404` by *MikroElektronika* / *Corey Lakey*: https://github.com/MikroElektronika/Click_Heartrate3_AFE4404
    - Added Mbed integration
    - Added interrupt handling
    - Added power down/up functionality
+   - Added an explicit dependency to `UnsafeI2C`, see above
  - The `kionix-kx123-driver` library (https://platformio.org/lib/show/11101/kionix-kx123-driver) is based on the library of the same name by *Rohm*: https://platformio.org/lib/show/3975/kionix-kx123-driver
    - Adapted to Mbed 5
    - Fixed include paths